open5e/open5e/source/monsters/tome-of-beasts/G/ghouls/iron-ghoul.rst

 glowing, rust-colored eyes penetrate with a calculating stare of restrained hunger.*

-**Backbone of the Legions.** Iron ghouls and ghasts are the elite members of the imperial legions, acting as non‑commissioned officers, officers, and standard-bearers.
-They feed from the slave pits and march on the orders of the darakhul nobility.

 **Fond of Uniforms.** Iron ghouls are proud of their status and uniforms.
 Their standard breastplates and open-faced helms are black iron with brass trim, and the helm’s crest is often a